grain-lang/grain/docs/contributor/memory_management.md

  * Decrements the reference count of the given pointer.
 An error is thrown if the
  * reference count is not greater than zero.
  *
- * @param userPtr: WasmI32 - The pointer whose reference count should be decremented
+ * @param userPtr: The pointer whose reference count should be decremented
- * @return WasmI32 - The given pointer
+ * @returns The given pointer
  */
 export let decRef = (userPtr: WasmI32) -> WasmI32
 ```

 When writing code in the runtime, `decRefIgnoreZeros` should never be used.
 It exists solely to support the cleanup step of compiled functions.
 The reference count-managing functions are safe to use with non-pointers; if a non-pointer is passed
-to them, it will be returned without any side effects. **However**, it should be noted that these functions are not safe to use with arbitrary (untagged) `WasmXX` (`WasmI32`/`WasmI64`/etc) values, which is why the use of such types is only permitted in `@disableGC` blocks (so that the compiler does not insert `incRef`/`decRef` calls).
+to them, it will be returned without any side effects. **However**, it should be noted that these functions are not safe to use with arbitrary (untagged) `WasmXX` (`WasmI32`/`WasmI64`/etc) values, which is why the use of such types is only permitted in `@disableGC` blocks—so that the compiler does not insert `incRef`/`decRef` calls.

 ### Garbage Collection in Compiled Programs

-In most Grain programs, the above functions do not need to be invoked by users.
+In normal Grain programs, the above functions do not need to be invoked by users.
 Instead, the compiler automatically inserts calls to them where required.
 When developing in `compcore.re`, it is important to understand the conventions used by the garbage collector.

 **Functions contain references to themselves.** In order to support closures, Grain's compiler emits code which passes the current closure to each function as an extra argument.
-With respect to the calling convention, this extra argument is the same as normal arguments, so it follows the same `incRef`-before-function-call pattern as standard arguments (and must be `decRef`ed before functions return), as described in the following section.
+With respect to the calling convention, this extra argument is the same as normal arguments, so it follows the same `incRef`-before-function-call pattern as standard arguments and must be `decRef`ed before functions return, as described in the following section.
 This is particularly important to keep in mind when writing `@disableGC` code, as discussed in "Disabling the Garbage Collector" below.

 **Reference counts are incremented upon access.** With some exceptions in generated code, reference counts are incremented whenever a value is accessed (loaded from storage slots such as arguments, locals, and globals).
 This streamlines the conventions in generated code, as function calls require no specific `incRef` invocation for arguments (see "References are callee-owned" subsection below).
 For clarity, a couple of notes:

-- If a value is stored somewhere, no extra `incRef`/`decRef` calls are needed (again, there are rare exceptions to this in the compiler, specifically regarding "swap slots", which are local variables used as registers).
+- If a value is stored somewhere, no extra `incRef`/`decRef` calls are needed.
+There are rare exceptions to this in the compiler, specifically regarding "swap slots", which are local variables used as registers.
 - If the computation no longer needs a live value (e.g. after a statement in the middle of a block), it should be `decRef`ed.
 - No special `incRef` is needed for return values, as the access of those values performs the requisite `incRef`.
 It should be noted that in generated WebAssembly code, the function postamble looks as follows: